juanjqo/dqrobotics-interface-coppeliasim/README.md

 # Overall advice: Don't use this interface for your project! :warning:

-**I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability, and outstanding technical support.

 ![Static Badge](https://img.shields.io/badge/warning-yellow)
 This project is under active development, incomplete, and experimental/unstable.
 Furthermore, it is compatible with macOS (Apple Silicon) only.
 Ubuntu versions are expected later, though.
+Therefore, **I highly recommend** the [official DQ Robotics interface](https://github.com/dqrobotics/cpp-interface-vrep) if you want stability, and outstanding technical support.

 | CoppeliaSim  | SO | Status |